spoonapps/docs/doc/reference/commands/run.md

     # /d flag is passed to cmd.exe, disabling execution of AutoRun commands from the registry
     > spoon run spoonbrew/scratch -- /d

-A container's standard streams (`STDIN`, `STDOUT`, `STDERR`) can be redirected to either the current command prompt or the background using the `attach` and `detach` flags.
+A container's standard streams (stdin/out/err) can be redirected to either the current command prompt or the background using the **--attach** and **--detach** flags.

-To redirect all standard streams to the current command prompt, add the `-a` or `--attach` flag to the run command.
+	# redict standard streams to current command prompt
 	> spoon run -a <image>

-To "detach" the new container from the native command prompt, specify the `-d` or `--detach` flag.
-This will create a new container without blocking futher work in the native prompt.
+	# detach the container from the native prompt
+	> spoon run -d <image>

+Detaching from a container will allow further work to be done in the native prompt while the container is running.

-The initial working directory for the container can be set with the `-w` or `--working-dir` flag.
-If the `-w` flag is not specified, the initial working directory of the container is inherited from the native command prompt.
+The initial working directory for the container can be set with **-w** flag.

+	# Set working directory to root of C: drive
+	C:\Users> spoon run -w="C:\" spoonbrew/git

+	(0x3842xd) C:\>

+	# By default, container working directory matches native
 	C:\Users>spoon run spoonbrew/git

-	# Default to the current directory of the native prompt
-	(08fx44zq) C:\Users>
+	(0x3842xd) C:\Users>

 #### Adding Environment Variables